-Proposed methods work faster when the number of clusters is small (M=2), or large (M=9).
+Proposed methods work faster when the number of clusters is small (M = 2), or large (M = 9).
 These correspond to situations, in which the number of possible solutions is smallest.
-The use of bounding criterion improves the full search remarkably when the number of clusters is large (M=5 and M=9).
-In these cases, the proposed merge-based branch-and-bound is also faster than the partition-based counter-part.
-In the case of M=2, on the other hand, the partition-based approach is superior.
-This is reasoned by the fact that the more merge steps is required the less there are clusters in the solution.
+The use of bounding criterion improves the full search remarkably when the number of clusters is large (M = 5 and M = 9).
+In these cases, the proposed merge-based branch-and-bound is also faster than the partition-based counterpart.
+In the case of M = 2, on the other hand, the partition-based approach is superior.
+This is reasoned by the fact that the more merge steps are required the less there are clusters in the solution.
 We can also conclude that the practical usability of any of the optimal algorithms tested here are limited to very small size problem instances only.

-Similar results are also reported in Fig. 12 for the polynomial time variants in the case of set S. The polynomial time variants are faster and can process larger data sets than the optimal branch-and-bound technique although only small sub tree sizes (Z=2,3) were applied.
+Similar results are also reported in Fig. 12 for the polynomial time variants in the case of set S. The polynomial time variants are faster and can process larger data sets than the optimal branch-and-bound technique although only small sub tree sizes (Z = 2,3) were applied.

-The qualities of the sub-optimal variants are compared in Table 3 with other heuristic clustering methods.
-The random clustering is obtained by randomly selecting M data vectors and using them as cluster representatives, and then partition the data set optimally by minimizing Euclidean distance from the data vectors to the cluster representatives.
-K-means is an iterative clustering algorithm, which is also known as the GLA in vector quantization context due to [23].
-The PNN is implemented as in [19], and the GAIS refers to the best clustering method that we have experimented [24].
+The qualities of the sub-optimal variants are compared in Table 3 with other heuristic methods.
+Random clustering is obtained by randomly selecting M data points and using them as cluster representatives, and then partition the data set optimally by minimizing Euclidean distance from the data points to the cluster representatives.
+K-means is an iterative clustering algorithm, which is also known as GLA in vector quantization context due to [28].
+PNN is implemented as in [24], and GAIS refers to a genetic algorithm which is the best clustering algorithm that we experimented in [29].

-In comparison to the PNN, the polynomial time variants (Piecewise and Look-ahead) manage to produce better clustering in two cases (N=70, 80) but the difference is marginal.
-For the rest of the data there are no differences between the PNN and branch-and-bound variants.
-The GAIS, on the other hand, gives somewhat better results than the PNN and BB.
-It is noted that the optimality of these results is not known but it is expected that the GAIS results are very close to optimum.
+In comparison to PNN, the polynomial time variants (Piecewise and Look-ahead) manage to produce better clustering in two cases (N = 70, 80) but the difference is marginal.
+For the rest of the data there are no differences between PNN and branch-and-bound variants.
+GAIS, on the other hand, gives somewhat better results than PNN and BB.
+It is noted that the optimality of these results is not known but it is expected that GAIS results are very close to optimum.

-The results for the set SS2 are summarized in Table 4.
-They indicate that the Piecewise and Look-ahead algorithms can improve over the PNN and the K-means but at the cost of significant increase in run time.
-The results, however, are still worse than that of the GAIS.
+The results for SS2 are summarized in Table 4.
+They indicate that the Piecewise and Look-ahead algorithms can improve over PNN and K-means but at the cost of significant increase in run time.
+The results are still worse than that of GAIS.
+The additional time spent for the improvement is simply not worth as better results can be obtained sophisticated heuristics like genetic algorithm [29] much faster.

-Fig. 9.
-The effect of problem size to the running time (M=2) for the set B.
+Figure 9.
+The effect of problem size to the running time (M = 2) for the set B.

-Fig. 10.
-The effect of problem size to the running time (M=5) for the set B.
+Figure 10.
+The effect of problem size to the running time (M = 5) for the set B.

-Fig. 11.
-The effect of problem size to the running time (M=9) for the set B.
+Figure 11.
+The effect of problem size to the running time (M = 9) for the set B.

-Fig. 12.
-The effect of problem size to the running time of the polynomial time variants (M=15) for the set S.
+Figure 12.
+The effect of problem size to the running time of the polynomial time variants (M = 15) for the set S.